AICC/CMI-5_Spec_Current/cmi5_runtime.md

   <table>
   <tr><th align ="right" nowrap>ID:</th><td>http://www.aicc.org/cmi5/extensions/result/reason</td></tr>
   <tr><th align ="right" nowrap>Description:</th><td>Indicates the reason why an AU was "waived" (marked complete by an alternative means)</td></tr>
-  <tr><th align ="right" nowrap>LMS Usage:</th><td>The LMS must set this value in statements it makes with the "Wavied" verb.
-The value of reason should be one of the following -
+  <tr><th align ="right" nowrap>LMS Usage:</th><td>The LMS MUST set this value in statements it makes with the "Wavied" verb.
+The value of reason SHOULD be one of the following -

 <ul>
 <li><b>Tested Out</b> – An Assessment was completed by the student to waive the AU.</li>